Disconnecting Coupling

 About Disconnecting Couplings

-The disconnecting coupling allows two pieces of equipment to separate when you are not carrying torque, when stopped or are coasting down.
+The disconnecting coupling allows two pieces of equipment to separate when you are not carrying torque, when stopped, or when coasting down.

 The disconnecting coupling is not a clutch where torque is shifted on and off on the run.
 A hydraulic shifter allows both ends to operate independently by providing side-to-side shifting or manual shifting with a lever.

 Power plants containing a turbine-driven feed pump are a primary application for the disconnecting coupling.
-The coupling is typically disconnected when they are not making power and want the turbine shaft to be turning slowly on turning gear while the pump shaft remains stationary.
+The coupling is typically disconnected when the plant is not generating power and want the turbine shaft to turn slowly on turning gear while the pump shaft remains stationary.

-This coupling is ideal for environments where the individual pieces of rotating equipment need to be tested, repaired or replaced.
-One common example would be during an overspeed check of a turbine, which normally happens in the downtime before a system can come back online.
-The disconnecting coupling saves many hours of downtime by eliminating time needed to dismantle and reassemble the coupling.
+This coupling is ideal for environments where the individual pieces of rotating equipment need to be tested, repaired, or replaced.
+One common example would be during an overspeed check of a turbine, which normally happens in the downtime before the system comes back online.
+The disconnecting coupling saves many hours of downtime by eliminating the time needed to dismantle and reassemble the coupling.

-- Allows for speed test on turbine with pump connected
+• Allows for a speed test on the turbine with the pump connected

 See the Disconnecting Coupling in Action